vvmurthy/ipilab-assignments/src/main/java/assignment1/README.md

 }
 ```

-46) Given an example input for which `myBadRecusion` will recurse infinitely
+46) Give an example input value for `n` for which `myBadRecusion` will recurse infinitely.
+Note there are several answers to this problem; you need only provide one.
 ```java
 public class badRecursion{
     public static void myBadRecursion(double n){